Climate change in Australia: Adelaide

 Adelaide will get hotter and drier with rainfall predicted to decline 8% to 29% by 2090 and average temperature to increase between 4 and 0.9 degrees.
 The number of days above 35 degrees will increase by 50% in 2090 and the number of days above 40 degrees will double.
 Bringing it close to Northampton, Western Australia, for temperature and Kadina, South Australia, for rainfall.

-Sea levels will rise with predictions between 39 to 61 cm by 2090.
+Sea levels will rise with predictions between 39 and 61 cm by 2090.
 And extreme seas are predicted to rise as well, with the CSIRO predicting buildings in Port Adelaide would need to be raised by 50 to 81 cm to keep the amount of flooding incidents the same as recorded between 1986 and 2005.

 Brisbane

 In a RCP 4.5 scenario Brisbane's temperature will be similar to that of Rockhampton today while rainfall will be closest to Gympie.
-The CSIRO predicts rainfall in Brisbane will fall between -23% (235 mm) and -4% (45.3 mm) annually by 2090 while temperature will rise between 4.2° and 0.9°.
+The CSIRO predicts rainfall in Brisbane will fall between –23% (235 mm) and –4% (45.3 mm) annually by 2090 while temperature will rise between 4.2° and 0.9°.
 The number of hot days and hot nights will double by 2050, with many people needing to avoid outdoor activity in summer.
 Further urban growth increases the number of hot nights even further.
 Hot nights increase deaths amongst the elderly.
 Rainfall will be deposited in less frequent more intense rain events, fire days will also get more frequent while frost days will decrease.
 Sea levels are predicted to rise by 80 cm by 2100 and there will be more frequent sea level extremes.